 It depends.
 AirTags aren’t designed for tracking anything in motion.
-Maybe you could use an AirTag to find where your cat decided to hunker down, but you’d have a harder time pinpointing the average loose dog on their romp around the neighborhood.
+Maybe you could use an AirTag to find where your cat decides to de-stress after a long day, but you’d have a harder time pinpointing the average loose dog on their romp around the neighbourhood.

 AirTags also aren’t helpful for tracking animals across large farms or remote parks.
 If there are no other Apple devices nearby to pick up the AirTag’s Bluetooth signal, its location won’t update in the Find My app.

 All in all, GPS devices are more reliable for tracking lost pets.